MimiOnuoha/art-of-digital-mapping-ITP2016/week1/helpful_terminal_commands.md

 - Similarly, typing `!!` will run the previous command
 - Type `history` to see the commands that you've entered in the past.
 - Type `pwd` to see the path name of directory that you're currently in.
-- If you type the `tab` key while you're entering a pathname, it'll autocomplete it for you.
+- If you hit the `tab` key while you're entering a pathname, it'll autocomplete it for you.